How to cope with seasonal affective disorder (SAD)

 “Being cognizant of your seasonal shifts might help you become more aware of your mood fluctuations,” says Dr. McKinley.
 “We want to try to capture those changes when the season hits, so patients don’t suffer with the increased sleep issues, irritability and fatigue, which are all some of the downers that come with depression.”

-She suggests getting regular exercise and sticking with the same wakeup and bed time every day (even on the weekends).
+McKinley also suggests getting regular exercise and sticking with the same wakeup and bed time every day (even on the weekends).
 She also suggests fueling your body with whole, nutritious foods that will help keep your energy levels up throughout the day.
 And be sure to get plenty of natural light: eat lunch at a park instead of your desk, open your blinds and sit closer to bright windows.

 Beyond building a healthy lifestyle and sleep routine, here are some of the most common SAD treatment options:

+Light therapy: This form of treatment has been around since the 1980s, and the main premise behind it is that increasing your exposure to bright, artificial light during the fall and winter months can ease the symptoms of winter-related SAD.
 The treatment typically involves sitting in front of a light box that emits 10,000 lux of cool-white fluorescent light for 20 to 60 minutes each morning through the fall and winter months.
 Thankfully, there’s no need to worry about skin-damaging ultraviolet rays as long as you get a light box that filters out UV rays.

+Psychotherapy: Also known as talk therapy, psychotherapy can help with a wide assortment of mental and emotional health conditions like SAD, depression, anxiety, trauma or loss of a loved one.
 There are many different kinds of talk therapy.
-Cognitive behavioral therapy (CBT)—which is the method most commonly used for SAD—involves working to change behavior and thought patterns so that you can learn to focus on and solve problems.
-It also helps you recognize negative thoughts and learn to replace them with positive ones and can help you cope with the symptoms of SAD, as well.
+Cognitive behavioral therapy (CBT)is the method most commonly used for SAD.
+It involves working to change behavior and thought patterns so that you can learn to focus on and solve problems.
+CBT also helps you recognize negative thoughts and learn to replace them with positive ones and can help you cope with the symptoms of SAD, as well.

 In addition to these treatments, vitamin D may also be considered as a treatment option.
 Although supplements have not been approved as an official SAD treatment, research shows that many people with SAD have lower levels of vitamin D. This could be from decreased exposure to sunlight or a diet low in vitamin D.

-Whether you’ve experienced SAD in the past, you’re currently dealing with symptoms of SAD or you’re looking to manage certain lifestyle factors to lower your risk of SAD, McKinley says regular appointments with your primary care provider are extremely beneficial.
+Whether you’ve experienced SAD in the past, you’re currently dealing with symptoms of SAD or you’re looking to manage certain lifestyle factors to lower your risk of SAD, McKinley says regular appointments with your HCP are extremely beneficial.
+“See your doctor sooner rather than later,” says McKinley.
+“It’s important to know that you’re not alone and help is always available.”

 More On